Speaking Schools’ COVID-19 Action Plan

 At the time of writing, we know the following:

 Below is our COVID-19 Action Plan for our current and upcoming programs.
-It is designed to minimise the risk of transmission at our programs, and takes a number of additional steps beyond what Government Schools are currently doing.
+It is designed to minimise the risk of transmission at our programs, and takes a number of additional steps beyond what most Government Schools are currently doing.

 It will be regularly revised and updated to ensure that SSA continues to be at the forefront of best practice program delivery.